bucs445fall2025/project-team-7/sprints/ch9_sprint/sprint_notes.md

 Create chat box button and layout

-Develop email verification

 ### User Stories

 As a user, I want to see a clean layout when I enter the main page.

 As a user, I want to see a chat button.

-As a user, I want to be verified as binghamton student.

 ### Planning

 Discuss and decide the layout of main page as well as other pages

 Add chatbox button to requests

-Add email verification feature in our login system

 ### Action Items